-(a) If a party wants to provide a presentation aid to the board, it must provide the presentation aid to the department and all other parties in accordance with §215.30 of this title (relating to Filing of Documents) and §215.49 of this title (relating to Service of Pleadings, Petitions, Briefs, and Other Documents) at least 21 days prior to the date of the board meeting.
-If a party wants to provide a rebuttal presentation aid to the board, it must provide the rebuttal presentation aid to the department and all other parties in accordance with §215.30 of this title and §215.49 of this title at least 14 days prior to the date of the board meeting.
-If a party fails to timely provide a presentation aid to the department or any other party, the department shall not provide the presentation aid to the board and the party shall not provide the presentation aid to the board at the board meeting.
-A party may submit presentation aids to the board in accordance with this section, regardless of whether the party requests oral argument.
+20 (a) If a party wants to provide a presentation aid to the board, it must provide the presentation other parties in accordance with §215.30 of this title and §215.49 of this title at least 14 days prior to the date of the board meeting.
+If a party fails to timely provide a presentation aid to the department or any other party, the department shall not provide the presentation aid to the board and the party shall not provide the presentation aid to the board and the party shall not the board in accordance with this section, regardless of whether the party requests oral argument.